Our customers have been hired at: *Foot Note

 Key takeaways

-- The best resume font is legible, easy on the eyes and ATS-friendly, such as Arial, Helvetica and Verdana.
+- The best resume font is easy to read, professional and ATS-friendly.

-- Avoid fonts like Comic Sans, Lucida Handwriting or custom ones downloaded online.
+- Avoid fonts like Comic Sans, Lucida Handwriting or custom ones downloaded from the Internet.

 FAQ